Publication Policy

 For the up-to-date list of indexing and abstracting services, please visit: https://www.jelene.org/index.php/elene/Indexing

-The names, email addresses, and other personal data provided to this journal will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.
+The names, email addresses, affiliations, and other personal data entered into the journal site will be used exclusively for the stated purposes of the journal and will not be made available for any unrelated purpose.
+ELENE handles personal data in a manner consistent with editorial administration, peer review, publication, and communication requirements.

 Publisher / Editorial Office Responsibilities